MicrosoftDocs/sql-docs/docs/t-sql/statements/create-database-transact-sql.md

   **Applies to**: [!INCLUDE[ssSQL11](../../includes/sssql11-md.md)] and later

-  See [transform noise words Server Configuration Option](../../database-engine/configure-windows/transform-noise-words-server-configuration-option.md)for a full description of this option.
+  See [transform noise words Server Configuration Option](../../database-engine/configure-windows/transform-noise-words-server-configuration-option.md) for a full description of this option.

 #### TWO_DIGIT_YEAR_CUTOFF = { 2049 | <any year between 1753 and 9999> }